jeevooo/spikeout/README.md

 ![dfa](https://github.com/jeevooo/spikeout/blob/master/images/dfa.png)

-With the presence of long-range correlations it became clear that and LSTM model would prove appropriate since it can capture long-range dependencies in time series.
+With the presence of long-range correlations it became clear that and LSTM model would be appropriate since it can capture long-range dependencies in time series.

+#### LSTM creation
+Details to follow

 ## Validation
 Validation in machine learning
 ### Multiple Train-Test Splits
 Multiple train test splits were used to validate the model.
 The approach takes a fixed testing length and uses various sizes of the training data to predict the test set.

 ![traintest](https://github.com/jeevooo/spikeout/blob/master/images/traintest.png)